neurobionics/opensourceleg/docs/tutorials/time/getting_started.md

 ## Basic Usage

 The simplest way to use the SoftRealtimeLoop is to create a loop with a specific time step and run a function.
-See the [Basic Usage Tutorial](basic_usage.md) tutorial for more details.
+See the [Running Functions](running_functions.md) tutorial for more details.

 ```python
 from opensourceleg.time import SoftRealtimeLoop